Brian-Egan/pm_swipe_cells/README.md

 # PMSwipeCells

-This gem provides an easy way to utilize the swipeable content view and buttons of SWTableViewCell within the ProMotion framework for RubyMotion.
+This gem provides a wrapper which easily integrates the swipeable content view and buttons of [SWTableViewCell](https://github.com/CEWendel/SWTableViewCell) into the [ProMotion](https://github.com/clearsightstudio/ProMotion) framework for RubyMotion.

 <p align="center"><img src="http://i.imgur.com/njKCjK8.gif"/></p>